siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 Siddhi is used by many companies including Uber, and Cleveland Clinic.
 In fact **Uber processes more than 20 billion events per day using Siddhi**.
 Before diving into how to use Siddhi we will first discuss about CEP.

+This beginner's guide has **6 sections** as follows,
+1. Complex Event Processing (CEP) - about the **domain** of Siddhi
+2. Overview of Siddhi - basic **architecture** explained
+3. Using Siddhi for the First Time - how to **set up** the software
+4. Siddhi ‘Hello World!’ — Your **First Siddhi Query**
+5. Simulating Events - **testing** your query with simulated events
+6. What After Hello World? - **Window Processing**

 #### 1. Complex Event Processing (CEP)
-First we will look at what an event is through an example. **If we take the transactions through an ATM as a data stream, one withdrawal from it would be an event**.
+First we will look at **what an event is** through an example. **If we take the transactions through an ATM as a data stream, one withdrawal from it would be an event**.
 This event will contain data about amount, time, account number etc.
 Many such transactions will make up a stream.

 [Gartner’s IT Glossary](https://www.gartner.com/it-glossary/complex-event-processing) defines CEP in the following way,

-_"CEP is a kind of computing in which **incoming data about events is distilled into more useful, higher level “complex” event data** that provides insight into what is happening._
+>"CEP is a kind of computing in which **incoming data about events is distilled into more useful, higher level “complex” event data** that provides insight into what is happening."

-_**CEP is event-driven** because the computation is triggered by the receipt of event data.
-CEP is used for highly demanding, continuous-intelligence applications that enhance situation awareness and support real-time decisions."_
+>"**CEP is event-driven** because the computation is triggered by the receipt of event data.
+CEP is used for highly demanding, continuous-intelligence applications that enhance situation awareness and support real-time decisions."

 Basically a CEP receives data event-by-event and processes them in real time to give meaningful information.